The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 Transport Layer Security (TLS)

-TLS establishes a secure and encrypted communication channel between the client and broker.
-The broker issues an X.509 certificate, commonly referred to as a CA certificate (*.crt), which needs to be installed on the controller to validate the identity of the broker.
+TLS establishes a secure, encrypted communication channel between the client and broker.
+The broker provides an X.509 certificate (commonly known as a CA certificate with a *.crt extension), which must be installed on the controller to authenticate the broker's identity.

 - Enable: Set TLS communication ON or OFF for this connection.